Bring your class to the High Line!

 Request a guided field trip.

-For information about booking a trip, please contact Program and Education Assistant Krystin Hence at email@example.com.
-For general questions about educational content, contact Manager of Education, Teen, and Family Programs Emily Pinkowitz at firstname.lastname@example.org.
+For information about booking a trip, please contact email@example.com.
+For general questions about educational content, contact Deputy Director of Programs & Education Emily Pinkowitz at firstname.lastname@example.org.

 ALREADY BOOKED A TRIP?
 INFORMATION TO MAKE YOUR TRIP A SUCCESS